zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

 ## `is copy`

+When your subroutine or method recieves parameters, they are read-only.
+Any attempt to modify them will result in a fatal error.
+At times when you do wish to fiddle with them, simply apply `is copy` trait to them in the
+signature:

     sub foo ($x is copy) { $x = 42; }
     sub bar ($x        ) { $x = 42; }